Yeah! (Usher song)

-"Yeah!" is a song by American singer Usher featuring American rappers Lil Jon (who also produced the song) and Ludacris.
-The song is written by the featured artists alongside Sean Garrett, Patrick "J. Que" Smith, Robert McDowell, LRoc.
+"Yeah!" is a song by American singer Usher featuring American rappers Lil Jon and Ludacris.
+The song is written by the featured artists alongside Sean Garrett, J. Que, Robert McDowell, and LRoc, and is produced by Lil Jon.
 The song incorporates crunk and R&B—which Lil Jon coined as crunk&B—in the song's production.
-The song was released as the lead single from Usher's fourth studio album Confessions (2004) on January 27, 2004, after Usher was told by Arista Records, his label at the time, to record more tracks for the album.
+The song was released as the lead single from Usher's fourth studio album Confessions (2004) on January 10, 2004, after Usher was told by Arista Records, his label at the time, to record more tracks for the album.

 "Yeah!" topped the US Billboard Hot 100 chart for 12 consecutive weeks, before being dethroned by Usher's follow-up single "Burn".
 "Yeah!" was the longest-running number one single in 2004, subsequently topping the year-end chart on the Hot 100.
-It was certified platinum by the Recording Industry Association of America (RIAA).
+It was thirteen-times platinum by the Recording Industry Association of America (RIAA).
 The song received a similar response in other countries, topping in other twelve charts worldwide.
 It was certified platinum in several countries, including Australia, Belgium, Canada, Germany, and Norway, and received a two-times platinum certification in New Zealand.
 The song peaked in the top 10 in several year-end charts.

 An accompanying music video, directed by Mr. X, shows the artists performing choreography in a club in front of blue laser beams.
 "Yeah!" won a Best Rap/Sung Collaboration at the 47th Annual Grammy Awards, while being nominated for Record of the Year.
 The song ranked second on the Billboard Hot 100 2000–2009 Decade-end chart.
-As of September 2013, the song has sold over 4 million copies in the US.
+As of February 2024, the song has sold over 13 million copies in the U.S.